 “Transaction Agreement” means a written agreement executed by the Parties substantially in the form set forth in Exhibit C.

-"Transaction Commencement Date" means the date on which EESI will begin providing services under a Transaction, which shall be 00:00:01, Eastern Time, of the first day of the first Billing Cycle commencing at least thirty days after the Transaction Effective Date.
+"Transaction Commencement Date" means the date on which EESI will begin providing services under a Transaction, which shall be 00:00:01, Local Time, of the first day of the first Billing Cycle commencing at least thirty days after the Transaction Effective Date.

 “Transaction Effective Date” means, for each Transaction, the effective date for such Transaction as set forth in the Transaction Agreement.